 Prior to the 2013 attack, the Syrian Arab News Agency (SANA) reported that the Syrian Army had seized chemical gas equipment from a militant field hospital in the western port city of Latakia.
 It cited a field commander stating that the nature of the equipment suggested militants had been planning to carry out chemical or biological attacks and blame the government.

-A senior Iraqi intelligence officer, with first-hand knowledge of Isis’ chemical weapons programme, told The Associated Press anonymously: “They now have complete freedom to select locations for their labs and production sites and have a wide range of experts, both civilians and military, to aid them.”
+A senior Iraqi intelligence officer, with first-hand knowledge of Isis’ chemical weapons program, told The Associated Press anonymously: “They now have complete freedom to select locations for their labs and production sites and have a wide range of experts, both civilians, and military, to aid them.”

-It also believed the group are working in conjunction with scientists in Iraq and Syria to create more sophisticated weapons.
+It is also believed the group is working in conjunction with scientists in Iraq and Syria to create more sophisticated weapons.

 US intelligence officials, however, told AP they do not believe Isis is capable of creating more developed weapons such as nerve gas, most suited for terrorist attacks on civilian targets.